fcrepo3/gsearch/FedoraGenericSearch/readme.txt

   Snippets now show special characters without modification.
   Indexes should be reindexed.

-For examples, see the index.properties file in configTestOnLucene/index/TestOnLucene/.
+For examples, see the property files of the example configurations.

 The next version, presumably called 3.0, will be released with Fedora version 3.0.